Sharlaan/material-ui-superselectfield/README.md

 ##Installation
 Until the packaging process not done, just grab the lib/superSelectField.js and drop it in your project.
 Then check Usage or Demo below.
+This component requires Material-UI, so don't forget to install it as well ;)

 ##Properties
 | Name | Type | Default | Description |